 and a chocolate pecan slab pie.

 Although neither was a work of art visually, both were delicious.
-(The former is from Epicurious with a crust from Stella Park’s new book, Iconic American Desserts, and the latter from Cathy Barrow’s new book, Pie Squared.)
+(The former is from Epicurious with Stella Park’s crust from her book, Iconic American Desserts.
+The latter is Cathy Barrow’s recipe from Pie Squared.)
 I didn’t have enough room in the refrigerator to store them, so I kept them on an unheated porch, which stayed about 40-45 degrees.
-While you can’t leave food where animals can get at it, a cold, enclosed porch that stays cold but doesn’t get below 32 degrees can work just fine in a pinch.
+While you can’t leave food where animals can get at it, an enclosed porch that stays just above 32 degrees can work just fine in a pinch.

 On Wednesday, Part 2 of this public service message – more helpful hints on how to stay safe and happy through the holiday.
 No food porn or yet-another-way-to-make-cranberry sauce – just news you can use.